CasparKielwein/Aaargh/Classes.md

 ## Sorcerer

+__Skill Proficiency:__ Choose three skills from the following: Arcane, History, Heal, Streetwise
+__Weapon Proficiency:__ Sorcerers are proficient with Light Weapons __Armor Proficiency:__ Sorcerers are proficient with Cloth Armor.

 ### Power Source
 Every Sorcerer obtained their magical powers through a different source, from ancient tomes to pacts with otherwordly beings.